Amy-Ind/Mb-audition-api/README.md

 - Make sure the application if functional.

 ## Submission process

 Applicants need to do the following to submit their work:

 - Clone this repository
 - Complete their work and zip up the working application.
 - Applicants then need to send the ZIP archive to the email of the recruiting manager.
 This email be communicated to the applicant during the recruitment process.

 ---

 ## Additional Information based on the implementation

-This section MUST be completed by applicants.
-It allows applicants to showcase their view on how an application can/should be documented.
-Applicants can choose to do this in a separate markdown file that needs to be included when the code is committed.
+See [IMPLEMENTATION_NOTES.md](./IMPLEMENTATION_NOTES.md) for detailed documentation practices and implementation notes.